realmocaccino/jauntyslider/README.md

 document.querySelector('ul').jauntyslider();
 ```

-## No Requirements
+## No Dependencies
 You read that right!
 No jQuery.
-No requirements at all.<br>
+No dependencies at all.<br>

 ## Install
 In order to be able to use Jauntyslider, [download the zip file](https://github.com/lgustavoms/jauntyslider/archive/master.zip) then include the css and javascript files in your document: